mj-linane/OR-APCSP-P5JS-Lesson/60.while-loops/lesson-student.md

 - [Debugging JavaScript - Chrome DevTools 101](https://www.youtube.com/watch?v=H0XScE08hy8) - YouTube Video
 - [Coding Train: Local Server, Text Editor, JavaScript Console](https://www.youtube.com/watch?v=UCHzlUiDD10) - Coding Train YouTube Video
 - [Mozilla JavaScript While Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/while)

+## How To Use This Lesson's Activities & Code Templates

+Below I posted a series of exercises that demonstrate a way that while loops work in Javascript.

+For each topic, I post some code and then instructions on what to do to the starter code.

+You can copy/paste the code into a REPL or you could access the files on GitHub and copy/paste the code into your editor.

+Here are the GitHub source files:

 ## 1 Console Log while Loop Values